 The board of directors for the U.S. Center for SafeSport plays a critical part in achieving our mission.
 As the Center is the first and only organization of its kind, the board provides a depth and breadth of relevant experience to advise our team in a unique and dynamic landscape.

-Our board is comprised of nine independent board members, including experts in abuse prevention and investigation, nonprofit and business leadership, ethics compliance, sports administration and two elite athletes.
+Our board is comprised of 12 independent board members, including experts in abuse prevention and investigation, nonprofit and business leadership, ethics compliance, sports executives, and elite athletes.
 Together, these experts provide governance and key perspectives for growth as the Center evaluates opportunities to better serve athletes and all those involved in amateur sports organizations.

 Senior Consultant, Becker & Company

 Regis Becker is a Senior Consultant and Becker & Company, a Pittsburgh-based national investigations firm.
 His 40 year career includes senior leadership positions in ethics and compliance, investigations and crisis management.
 Becker recently retired as the inaugural Chief Ethics and Compliance Officer at Penn State University, and previously served as Chief Compliance Officer for PPG Industries and as a Director of Corporate Security for Praxair, Inc. He began his career in law enforcement as a white collar crime detective and later as an FBI Special Agent.

 Senior Vice President of Partnership Development and Operations, National Football League